 It’s been trial and error and education, movement and nature, getting creative and being mindful, volunteering and feeling grateful.
 It’s been loving and being loved.
 It’s been discovering what is meaningful to me and figuring out how to pursue it.
 It’s been a whole lotta things, not any one thing.

-And none of those things happened all at once.
 Some were gradual, like meditation.
 I thought about meditation for years before I started actually doing it.
-I still don’t do it consistently but I do notice quite a difference when I have a regular practice (I use the Headspace app, I highly recommend it).
+I still don’t do it consistently but I do notice quite a difference when I have a regular practice (I use the Headspace app, I highly recommend it.
+2017 update – I now use Calm and love it!).
 It helps me be more self-aware, it calms me down, it helps me focus, I feel less anxious, and it boosts my creative output.
 It gives me a different perspective.

 Some of what got me here has been there all along, like movement.
 I’ve always at least walked, even at the height of my pain, even if not very far.
 Moving was always a form of pain relief for me, an outlet, and was always much better than sitting still (well, standing still for those couple years I couldn’t sit).